Example 01: Subtle S Curve Through the Body

 The line of action is a simple imaginary line that captures the primary direction and movement of a pose.
 It represents the overall energy and flow of the figure rather than the outline.

 Not always.
-Sometimes it follows the spine, but other times it represents the full body curve from head to toe.
-The goal is to capture movement, not anatomy.
+Sometimes the line of action is close to the spine, but it can also follow the full body curve from head to toe, a leg rhythm, or another dominant movement.
+The goal is to capture motion, not anatomy.

 Spend about 5 to 15 seconds observing the pose before drawing.
 Look for what stands out most, such as a strong C curve or S curve, and commit to that single idea.
-For timer recommendations in full sessions, see How Long Should Gesture Poses Be?.
+For timer recommendations in full sessions, see How Long Should Gesture Poses Be?

 You may see multiple directional forces in a pose, but for gesture drawing it is best to choose one dominant action line to keep the drawing simple and clear.
 This helps your marks stay readable in short studies, especially during Gesture Drawing Practice.